MatijaSi/Welmish-Woundikins/README.md

 1. Make sure the terminal in which you run the game is big enough (otherwise menus won't show)
 2. Mapgen takes a lot of time, so be patient.
 3. Game runs a little slow, since FoV wasn't yet optimised.
+4. Until 19th of july I won't be able to program much, so if you get any good idea just open an issue/PR.
+Same for bugs.

 ### New: